Failure of the invariant cycle theorem over $\mathbb Z$: Quadratic base change and variations of Hodge structure

 \begin{remark}\normalfont The assumptions in Corollary \ref{cor_ell-ell-by-base-change} put a lower bound on the Picard number $\rho=\textup{rank}(NS(X))$ of the K3 surface $X$.
 Indeed, case (1), (2), and (3) assume $X\to \mathbb P^1$ has at least 2, 3, and 4 star fibers.
-A star fiber has at least $5$ components (realized by $I_0^*$), so by Shioda--Tate formula \cite[Corollary 6.7]{SchShi19}, $\rho$ is at least $10,14$, and $18$, respectively.
-This also gives a lower bound of Picard number of $X'$ as well (see Lemma \ref{lemma_TXpullback}). \end{remark}
+A star fiber has at least $5$ components (realized by $I_0^*$), so by the Shioda--Tate formula \cite[Corollary 6.7]{SchShi19}, $\rho$ is at least $10,14$, and $18$, respectively.
+This gives a lower bound on Picard number of $X'$ as well (see Lemma \ref{lemma_TXpullback}). \end{remark}